evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ### Sensors & Cameras

-This model uses cameras, LiDAR, and ultrasonic sensors for the driver assist systems. driverassistance.CameraLidarUltrasonic.FalseFalseFalseFalse
+This model uses cameras, radar, LiDAR and ultrasonic sensors for the driver assist systems. driverassistance.CameraRadarLidarUltrasonic.FalseFalseFalseFalse

 {{<evkxdisplayaddarticle />}}